thedevconnect/Crewnet-ui/PROJECT_STRUCTURE.md

-# Crewnet Project Structure
+# oblo Project Structure

 ## Overview
-This document describes the organized structure of the Crewnet HRMS application with clear separation between HR Admin and ESS (Employee Self Service) components.
+This document describes the organized structure of the oblo HRMS application with clear separation between HR Admin and ESS (Employee Self Service) components.

 ## Folder Structure